 You will save a lot of money if you make your own household products.
 There are plenty of instructions online to show you how to make some products that you often use.
 It would be fun making the products as well as saving you some money.

-8. Use All Products from Their Containers
+8. Use All Products From Their Containers

 It is not unusual for some people, especially children, to throw away tubes, bottles, and cans before they are completely empty.
-Some people do not squeeze containers to get all of its content before tossing the container.
+Some people do not squeeze containers to get all of their content before tossing the container.
 Remind people in your household not to throw away containers until they are completely empty.

 9. Fire Your Household Help

-Fire people you have been paying to help you around your house and yard.
+Fire people, you have been paying to help you around your house and yard.
 Do you really need a full-time gardener and cut your own grass and shovel snow?
 Not only will you save money but you will get exercise by doing it yourself.